Coffee Shop Profit Margins: What to Expect and How to Improve Them

 Insurance$3001%

-Operating Expenses$15,30051%
+Operating expenses$15,30051%

-Net Profit$5,70019%
+Net profit$5,70019%

-Margins by Product Category
+Margins by product category

-Highest margin category for most cafés.
+Espresso drinks are the highest margin category for most cafés:

 Espresso$3.00$0.4087%